Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

+where $\vec{v}$ is a vector of observations of length $N$, and $m=\sum_{i=1}^N Z_i$.
+Mean-based test statistics like \eqref{DM-stat} above are often not robust to heavy-tailed potential outcomes or the presence of contamination/outliers.
 On the other hand, test statistics that use the {\it ranks} of the potential outcomes, as opposed to their exact values, are in general less sensitive to thick-tailed or skewed distributions and hence can lead to more powerful tests (see, e.g.,~\citet[Section 5.5.4]{imbens2015}).
 There are various popular choices for the rank-based statistic $t(\cdot,\cdot)$; \citet{rosenbaum1993} recommended using the WRS statistic~\citep{Wilcoxon1945}, defined as

-where $q_j^{(\tau)}$ is the rank of $Y_j - \tau Z_j$ among $\{Y_i - \tau Z_i : 1\le i\le N\}$.
+where $q_j^{(\tau_0)}$ is the rank of $Y_j - \tau_0 Z_j$ among $\{Y_i - \tau_0 Z_i\}_{i=1}^N$.
 Considering the possibility of ties in the data, we take the following definition for the ranks, known as \textit{up-ranks}:

-Note, under $H_0:\tau = \tau_0$, the ranks $\{q_{j}^{(\tau_0)} : 1\le j\le N\}$ can equivalently be written as
+Note, under $H_0:\cte = \tau_0$, the ranks $\{q_{j}^{(\tau_0)} \}_{j=1}^N$ can equivalently be written as

-We present the asymptotic null distribution of the WRS statistic in the following result (see \cref{proof:propo-null1} for a proof).
+We present the asymptotic null distribution of the WRS statistic in the following result, which is essentially an adaptation of \citet[Corollary 1]{Li2017}.